Towards Automated Discovery of Asymmetric Mempool DoS in Blockchains

 {\bf Experimental settings}: We set up our experiment platform by connecting the attacker node to the Goerli testnet.
 The attacker node runs an instrumented Geth client at the execution layer which sends crafted transactions to the testnet.

 \ignore{

 }

 To monitor transaction propagation, we launch an independent supernode (called measurement node) in the same testnet.
-The measurement node runs a reconfigured Geth client where the limit of peers/neighbors is removed and can connect to as many neighbors as possible.
+The measurement node runs a reconfigured Geth client where the limit of peers/neighbors is removed and the measurement node can connect to as many neighbors as possible, hence a super node.
 The measurement node is not (directly) connected to the attacker node.
 When setting up our experiments, we ran the measurement node in Goerli for seven days and found the node is stabilized at $290$ neighbors.

 \ignore{

 }